robjm16/sample_projects_and_articles/README.md

 ## Retrieval-Based Chatbot with Vector Database

-This [article]()**UPDATE** covers the central role vector databases play in scaling domain-specific chatbots.
-Such chatbots allow companies to leverage ChatGPT's extraordinary natural language capabilities while limiting its answers to company-specific documents and information, through a process known as retrieval-based augmentation.
-The article is based on this [Jupyter notebook]()**UPDATE** .
+This [article]()**UPDATE** covers the central role vector databases play in scaling domain-specific chatbots (see earlier examples of such chatbots below).
+With these  chatbots, companies can leverage ChatGPT's extraordinary natural language capabilities while limiting its answers to company-specific documents and information.
+Tailoring ChatGPT is achieved via an approach called retrieval-based augmentation.
+My article covers this approach and includes code snippets from a related end-to-end [Jupyter notebook]()**UPDATE**.
+The notebook covers integration with Pinecone, a cloud-based vector database provider.

 ## Voice-Enabled Therapist Chatbot